 Why Micro Business Development Program?

 Micro Business Development Program clients show us their resilience, creativity, and determination every day.
 They also show us how their low-income, negative credit histories, unstable housing, physical disabilities, mental health needs, race, limited assets, and limited relationships with those in the business sector have made it nearly impossible to get the toe-holds they need to get started and to sustain their businesses.
 Our MBDP coaches across the state are uniquely skilled to serve them.
-Collectively, we have over 100 years’ experience (need to get a precise number) working with clients facing these challenges.
+Collectively, we have over 100 years’ experience working with clients facing these challenges.
 We help clients find their strengths, build their soft skills, and develop their businesses successfully, even with the heightened stressors they face.
 We help them learn to network and to apply for funding.
 With MBDP’s help, clients who often get stuck in unemployment or entry-level jobs find financial success and personal dignity in self-employment.

 Our clients count on us to provide individualized, focused support on their journey to self-sufficiency.
 25% of our clients averaged over 22 hours of 1:1 business counseling in 2019.